 2. Story being told test

-A character is not subject of copyright protection if it only a ‘vehicle’ for carrying the story forward, and not constituting the story itself.
+A character is not subject to copyright protection if it's only a ‘vehicle’ for carrying the story forward, and not constituting the story itself.
 For example, if you have a detective who does not have the distinctive characteristics of Sherlock Holmes but is simply there to solve the mystery, this detective is likely not to be subject of copyright law.